BMW X2 SUV - Engines, drive & performance

 Enthusiastic drivers will be attracted to the range-topping M Sport will attract driving enthusiasts, thanks to its firmer suspension and a 10mm lower ride height, and the M35i, with its fiery 302bhp engine.
 Physics are firmly in the X2's favour, too – with a lower body than the X1, it feels more agile and manoeuvrable from behind the wheel.
 This is enhanced by a relatively low driving position, which really gives you a feeling of control.

 As a result of this sporty setup, the X2 drives more like a sporty hatchback than an SUV and barely leans at all when cornering hard.
 The steering is direct and response is immediate when you turn the wheel, but despite BMW's efforts, there's no more steering feel than you get in the X1.

 With its lower suspension, the M Sport gets the most out of the X2's very capable chassis; its bigger wheels have a tight grip on the road and really encourage spirited driving.
-This comes at considerable cost, though – the M Sport and M Sport X are pricey compared to other versions and their ride quality is somewhat on the firm side.
+This comes at a cost, though – the M Sport and M Sport X are a little more pricey compared to Sport trim and their ride quality is somewhat on the firm side.
 A set of 19-inch wheels is standard and the optional 20-inch alloys have an even more pronounced effect on the ride.
 We’d recommend avoiding versions with run-flat tyres if you can help it, as these do no favours for the already firm ride.

 The turbocharged 2.0-litre M35i is incredibly quick, covering ground at an astonishing rate.
 Yet, it feels somewhat muted and sensible compared with the excitable Cupra Ateca, coming across like a range-topping X2, rather than something truly special from BMW's M division.

 BMW X2 diesel engines